digitalservicebund/digitalcheck-dito/doc/adr/0022-change-routing-and-breadcrumbs.md

 ### General considerations

-- React Router 7 went back do config based routing as the default in contrast to Remix 2's file based routing (which is also still supported)
+- React Router 7 went back do config based routing as the default in contrast to Remix 2's file based routing (which is also still supported).
-- We can't just move all route information to `app/routes.ts`, as we can't use exports from this file in route files (leads to errors)
+- We can't just move all route information to `app/routes.ts`, as we can't use exports from this file in route files (leads to errors).
-- We need some kind of collection of all routes to be used in tests and the sitemap
+- We need some kind of collection of all routes to be used in tests and the sitemap.
-- From the two previous points follows that the URL needs to be configured twice: Once for the router and once to be imported for the links/buttons/tests/sitemap
+- From the two previous points follows that the URL needs to be configured twice: Once for the router and once to be imported for the links / buttons / tests / sitemap.
 - Using `useMatches()` to build the breadcrumbs requires the existence of `<route>.tsx` if there are `<route>.<children>.tsx`

-### Success conditions fo the new implementation
+### Success criteria for the new implementation

+#### Must-haves

-- Works with trailing slashes at the end of the URL
+1. Breadcrumbs work with trailing slashes at the end of the current URL
-- Reduces number of route files (optimally to one, two is acceptable)
+2. Reduces number of route files (optimally to one, two is acceptable)
-- Consistent approach to route files and route information
+3. Consistent approach to route files and route information

 #### Nice-to-haves

-- No extraneous route files just for breadcrumbs
+4. No extraneous route files just for breadcrumbs
-- Works for current sitemap implementation
+5. Works for current sitemap implementation
-- Simpler breadcrumbs implementation
+6. Simpler breadcrumbs implementation
-- Better setup for SSG
+7. Better setup for SSG

 ## Decision

 We keep using file-based routing as it works well enough at the moment.
 Config-based routing in contrast would follow the default from the documentation, be more flexible in the file structure and deliver a central collection of routes and their information (including parent-child relationships).
 It would however come with some drawbacks:

-- It leads to more explicit configuration code
+- It leads to more explicit configuration code.
 - We couldn't export this configuration straight from `app/routes.ts` (as mentioned in the context), so it still requires an extra route information file and a mapping between the two.
 - We would need to handle the file names (naming schema and updating the configuration when files change).